Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

 \begin{lemma} This mechanism is IC if and only if $s^1\le s^2$. \end{lemma}

 \begin{proof} If $s^1\le s^2$, then $\nicefrac{v}{2}<s^1$ implies $v<s^1+s^2$, so case analysis shows that the buyer always gets the utility-maximizing outcome by reporting truthfully.
-Otherwise, $s^1+s^2<2s^1$, so for every $v\in(s^1+s^2,2s^1$), the buyer has an incentive to misreport by claiming her value is $2s^1$, since truthful reporting gets her nothing (utility $0$) but reporting $2s^1$ gets her the item for sure (utility $v-(s^1+s^2)>0$). \end{proof}
+Otherwise, i.e., if $s^1>s^2$, then $s^1+s^2<2s^1$, so for every $v\in(s^1+s^2,2s^1)$, the buyer has an incentive to misreport by claiming her value is $2s^1$, since truthful reporting gets her nothing (utility $0$) but reporting $2s^1$ gets her the item for sure (utility $v-(s^1+s^2)>0$). \end{proof}

-By this lemma, the requirement in this example is that after committing to $s^1$ and $s^2$, the buyer must learn that $s^1\le s^2$ but learn no more than that.
-Analogously to the previous two examples, if the buyer pays nothing and gets nothing, then the buyer must learn that $\nicefrac{v}{2} < s^1$ but learn no more than that, if the buyer gets the item with probability $0.5$ for a price of $s^1$, then the buyer must learn the value of $s^1$ and that $\nicefrac{v}{2} < s^2$ but learn no more than that, and if the buyer gets the item with probability $1$ for a price of $s^1+s^2$, then the buyer must learn the value of $s^1+s^2$, but learn no more than that.
+Given this lemma, after the seller commits to $s^1$ and~$s^2$, to learn that the mechanism is IC, we want the buyer to learn that $s^1\le s^2$ but learn no more than that.\footnote{This would teach the buyer that the mechanism is IC for all buyer values.
+The IC condition only for values in $\{0,\ldots,H\!-\!1\}$ is slightly more nuanced and not used for simplicity, but can be handled similarly.} Analogously to the previous two examples, if the buyer pays nothing and gets nothing, then the buyer should learn that $\nicefrac{v}{2} < s^1$ but learn no more than that; if the buyer gets the item with probability $0.5$ for a price of $s^1$, then the buyer should learn the value of $s^1$ and that $\nicefrac{v}{2} < s^2$ but learn no more than that; and if the buyer gets the item with probability~$1$ for a price of $s^1+s^2$, then the buyer should learn the value of $s^1+s^2$, but learn no more than that.

 Most of the construction in this case is again similar to that of the previous examples.
-We use the same commitment scheme to commit to each of the bits of each of $s^1$ and $s^2$.
+We use the same commitment scheme to commit to every bit of $s^1$ and $s^2$.
 Each of the inequalities that might have to be proven after the outcome is chosen (i.e., the inequalities showing that one of the prices is greater than the then-commonly-known $\nicefrac{v}{2}$) can be proven by the seller as in the previous examples, and any price can be revealed as in the previous examples.
-There are therefore two added challenges: proving the inequality $s^1\le s^2$ between the two hidden prices, and proving what $s^1+s^2$ is without revealing any additional information about $s^1$ or $s^2$.
+There are therefore two added challenges: proving the inequality $s^1\le s^2$ between the two hidden prices (which proves IC), and proving what $s^1+s^2$ is without revealing any additional information about $s^1$ or $s^2$.
 We will now explain how to do each of these.
-Let $s^1=s^1_1\ldots s^1_{\log_2H}$ $s^2=s^2_1\ldots s^2_{\log_2H}$ be the binary representations of the two prices and let $C^1_1,\ldots,C^1_{\log_2H},C^2_1,\ldots,C^2_{\log_2H}$ be the respective commitments to the bits.
+Let $s^1=s^1_1\ldots s^1_{\log_2H}$ and $s^2=s^2_1\ldots s^2_{\log_2H}$ be the binary representations of the two prices and let $C^1_1,\ldots,C^1_{\log_2H},C^2_1,\ldots,C^2_{\log_2H}$ be the respective commitments to the bits.